Syfe REIT+ vs REIT ETFs: What’s The Difference?

 Tracking error is a measure of how consistent a portfolio’s return is with that of its index or benchmark.
 A large tracking error may mean excessive trading costs or issues relating to fund management.

-REIT+ has a mere 0.05% difference between its one year return and the one year return of the iEdge S-REIT Leaders index.
+REIT+ has a slim difference in one-year return against the iEdge S-REIT Leaders index.
 This reflects a very minimal tracking error compared to the REIT ETFs.

 Total expense ratio